-WHY A WASH ADVOCACY AND COMMUNICATION STRATEGY
+WHY A SANITATION AND HYGIENE ADVOCACY AND COMMUNICATION STRATEGY FRAMEWORK

-The effects of poor sanitation seep into every aspect of life - health, nutrition, development, economic, dignity and empowerment.
+The effects of poor sanitation seep into every aspect of life - health, nutrition, development, economy, dignity and empowerment.
 It perpetuates an intergenerational cycle of poverty and deprivation.
-To meet the country's sanitation and hygiene challenge there is an urgent need to focus on triggering the demand to build toilets, ensuring their quality, use and maintenance..
-This is achieved by creating a culture of "social sanctions" that challenge acceptance of open defecation once and for all.
+To meet the country's sanitation and hygiene challenge there is an urgent need to focus on triggering the demand to build toilets, ensuring their quality, use and maintenance.
+This is achieved by creating a culture of "social sanctions" that challenge the acceptance of open defecation once and for all.
 Making this happen requires substantial resource and time investment to inculcate a lasting change in behaviour and adoption of key hygiene practices at the community and household level.

-Challenges and misconceptions
+Challenges and Misconceptions